Convert PDF to ESX File

 PDFs to ESX

 You can save a lot of time by importing PDFs of estimates created by contractors, public adjusters, and restoration companies.
-By importing line items, folders, and F9 notes from static PDFs directly into Xactimate, rather than rebuilding estimates from scratch or using macros, you can cut your cycle time in half and reduce the risk of errors when creating an estimate.
+By importing line items, folders, and F9 notes directly from static PDFs into Xactimate, rather than rebuilding estimates from scratch or using macros, you can cut your cycle time in half and reduce the risk of errors when recreating estimates.

 What is a PDF file?